Peptide Research FAQ

 What are research peptides?

 Research peptides are short chains of amino acids supplied specifically for laboratory and educational research.
-They are commonly studied to better understand molecular interactions, signaling pathways, receptor communication, and biochemical behavior under controlled conditions.
+They are studied to better understand molecular interactions, signaling pathways, receptor communication, and biochemical behavior under controlled conditions.

 Are research peptides the same as supplements?